 “I’m hopeful that as a successful global business leader, he will understand that business communities are already changing and retooling their way of doing business” to limit global warming, Ban said.[…]

 Ban is the first U.N. chief to extend benefits for spouses of employees in same-sex marriages.
 And he has used his bully pulpit to urge conservative governments, particularly in Africa, not to discriminate on the basis of sexual orientation.

 “This advocacy did not come naturally to me,” he said in a November speech before the Elton John AIDS Foundation.
 “I grew up long ago in a deeply conservative Korea.”

 In a farewell ceremony before the U.N.
-General Assembly, Power praised Ban’s contributions to LGBT rights, and for investing “all of his diplomatic energy” in coaxing governments into signing the landmark Paris agreement on climate change and helping to see it brought into force “far swifter than any of us had thought possible.”
+General Assembly, Power praised Ban’s contributions to LGBT rights, and for investing “all of his diplomatic energy” in coaxing governments IGNORE INTO signing the landmark Paris agreement on climate change and helping to see it brought IGNORE INTO force “far swifter than any of us had thought possible.”

 Ban’s public profile improved in his second term, and he displayed a willingness to speak out more frankly on human rights.
 He incurred Israel’s wrath in January 2016 by saying it is “human nature to react to occupation.”
 He also showed a willingness to back a more muscular approach to peacekeeping.[…]